Why do PPC ad formats matter?

 If you’ve considered a new pair of jeans online – you’ve probably noticed them popping up again in your browser soon afterwards.
 Your remarketing ads can be displayed in Google and its partner sites.
 This type of ad format a great way of reminding people to make a purchase or use your service – therefore increasing conversions.

-If you any questions about PPC or want to find out more about what we offer at our London agency, get in touch.
+If you have any questions about PPC or want to find out more about what we do here at our London agency, get in touch and someone from our PPC team will be happy to help.